HASH1da1/Gotanda/README.md

 **This extension is optimized for the Japanese environment.**

-Gotanda means "got and a" in Japanese "得る".
+Gotanda(got and a) means "得る" in Japanese.